-- 1. Local Authority
+- Local Authority

-- 2. Clinical Commissioning Group/Local Integrated Care System
+- 2. Integrated Care Board

 - 3. The Chief Police Officer

-We will ensure that all school staff understand their responsibilities in being alert to the signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection and the importance of reporting their concerns expeditiously and in line with this policy.
+We will ensure that all school staff understand their responsibilities in being alert to the signs of abuse and neglect so that they can identify cases of children who may be in need of help or protection and the importance of reporting their concerns expeditiously and in line with this policy.
 However, it is not the responsibility of school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.

 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
 Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the Deputy DSL.
 In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff.